 Fame and Fortune Will Be Yours

-Of course, over the past couple of decades, the fortunes that appear in fortune cookies have gotten sillier and more annoying.
-For one thing, they now almost always include “lucky numbers,” which mysteriously seem to match the pattern required for lottery entries.
+Over time, the fortunes in fortune cookies have gotten sillier and more annoying.
+For one thing, they now almost always include “lucky numbers,” which coincidentally seem to match the pattern of lottery numbers.
 There’s also a trend toward smiley faces, which make me frown, and Chinese writing, which is just baffling considering the cookies’ origin.
 Even the fortunes themselves make less and less sense.
 Whatever happened to the simple “You will lead a long and prosperous life” or “Never eat fish on a Monday”?
-But when it comes to fortune cookies, I suppose an appeal to tradition is missing the point. —Joe Kissell
+But when it comes to fortune cookies, I suppose an appeal to tradition is missing the point.

 Note: This is an updated version of an article that originally appeared on Interesting Thing of the Day on August 31, 2003, and then in a slightly revised form on October 3, 2004.